sidathasiri/copilot-event-handler/README.md

-# copilot-event-handler
+# Copilot Event Handler

-This components will process the events emitted from the GitHub Copilot Proxy via the AWS SQS and persists on the DynamoDB table.
+This component processes events emitted from the GitHub Copilot Proxy via AWS SQS and stores them in a DynamoDB table.

 ## Solution Overview

-A Lambda function will be invoked when events are added to the queue for processing.
-The event received from the queue will include the machine ID of the user and the Copilot event.
+A Lambda function is triggered when events are added to the SQS queue.
+Each event includes the machine ID of the user and the Copilot event.

 ![Proxy Solution Image](solution.png)

-First, the Lambda function will query the DynamoDB table to find the GitHub ID by the machine ID.
-This mapping is added to the DynamoDB table via the [Registration API](https://github.com/sidathasiri/copilot-registration-api) through the [Copilot Usage Analyzer tool](https://github.com/sidathasiri/copilot-usage-analyzer).
-Once the GitHub ID is found, it will increase the counter value of the received Copilot event to reflect the usage of Copilot.
+The Lambda function first queries the DynamoDB table to find the corresponding GitHub ID using the machine ID.
+This mapping is established via the [Registration API](https://github.com/sidathasiri/copilot-registration-api) and the [Copilot Usage Analyzer tool](https://github.com/sidathasiri/copilot-usage-analyzer).
+Once the GitHub ID is identified, the function increments the counter for the specific Copilot event, reflecting the user's Copilot usage.

-The entire infrastructure can be provisioned by the provided Terraform implementation.
+The entire infrastructure can be provisioned using the provided Terraform implementation.

-**Note: Ensure to deploy the [Registration API](https://github.com/sidathasiri/copilot-registration-api) first, to create the required DynamoDB table and the [Copilot Proxy Server](https://github.com/sidathasiri/copilot-proxy-server) to create the SQS queue and emit events**
+**Note:** Ensure that you deploy the [Registration API](https://github.com/sidathasiri/copilot-registration-api) first to create the necessary DynamoDB table.
+Additionally, deploy the [Copilot Proxy Server](https://github.com/sidathasiri/copilot-proxy-server) to create the SQS queue and emit events.

-## How to setup?
+## Setup Instructions

-- Run `npm install` to install dependencies
+1. Run `npm install` to install the required dependencies.
-- Run `npm run package` to zip and prepare the lambda function source code
+2. Run `npm run package` to zip and prepare the Lambda function's source code.
-- Run `terraform init` to initialize the Terraform project
+3. Run `terraform init` to initialize the Terraform project.
-- Run `terraform apply` to deploy infrastructure
+4. Run `terraform apply` to deploy the infrastructure.